SWEN-514-FALL-2024/term-project-2241-swen-514-04-terraformers/README.md

    ```

 #### Automation Scripts
 I’m working on automating these Terraform commands for easier use.
-Currently, I've created `.sh` scripts that automate the `init`, `plan`, `apply`, and `destroy` commands, but these only work on UNIX-based systems.
+Currently, I've created `.sh` scripts that automate the `apply`, and `destroy` commands, but these only work on UNIX-based systems.
 I will soon provide equivalent scripts for Windows users.